-Teams of 2 or more individuals are encouraged to apply.
+Teams of 3 or more individuals are required to apply.
 A worker cooperative is owned and managed by its workers, and your plan for your cooperative will be strongest if the team of workers participates together in creating it.

 The application process for the Cooperative Academy is highly competitive.
-We're looking out for strong, dedicated teams with a mix of talents and experience.
+We're looking for strong, dedicated teams with a mix of talents and experience

 Who can apply?

 Each member of your team must complete the application form separately.

 Each member that applies must be able to commit to the 11 weeks of the course, and plan to continue on your start-up journey after the course ends.

 You must have a single business concept for your team when you apply.